Introduction to SEO in Digital Marketing

 - Indexing: Post-crawling content the Spider stores the indexed page in a giant database from where those can be retrieved upon entering a related search string or keyword.
-For humans this will not be possible, but for search engine, this is every day’s work.
+For humans, this will not be possible, but for search engines, this is every day’s work.
 Sometimes, the search engines cannot understand the page content.
 And for that, you need to correctly optimize the page.

 - Search work: With every search request, the search engine processes, i.e., it contrasts the key phrases searched with the pages indexed and stored in its record.
 More than millions of pages have the same search phrases.
 So, the search engine is an act of measuring the relevancy of all the pages and matches with what it indexed as per the keywords inserted in the SERP.